 Designed to support healthcare and other professionals working with people who use alcohol and other drugs to reduce stigma and improve health outcomes.

-Many parents are concerned about alcohol as well as other drugs as their children grow up, and for good reason.
-Young people are at greater risk of alcohol-related harm than adults.
+Many parents are concerned about alcohol as well as other drugs as their children grow up Young people are at greater risk of alcohol-related harm than adults.

 An overview of drugs and Australian law.